mingxiaodong/hydro-raster/README.md

 Python code to process raster data for hydrological or hydrodynamic modelling, e.g., [SynxFlow](https://github.com/SynxFlow/SynxFlow) or [HiPIMS-CUDA](https://github.com/HEMLab/hipims).
 The style of this package follows the [Google Python Style Guide](http://google.github.io/styleguide/pyguide.html).

+Full documentation about how to install and use is [here](https://hydro-raster.readthedocs.io/en/latest/index.html).

 Python version: >=3.6.
 To use the full function of this package for processing raster and feature files, *rasterio* and *pyshp* are required.